thomaseddy/stick-knot-gen/superbridge_index/README.md

 # Superbridge index data
-This folder contains the data referred to in the paper
+This folder contains the data referred to in the papers

 - Clayton Shonkwiler.
 [New computations of the superbridge index](https://doi.org/10.1142/S0218216520500960). _Journal of Knot Theory and Its Ramifications_ **29** (2020), no. 14, 2050096. [arXiv:2009.13648 [math.GT]](https://arxiv.org/abs/2009.13648)

+- Clayton Shonkwiler.
+New superbridge index calculations from non-minimal realizations.
+Preprint, 2022.

 As well as results on superbridge index from the papers